 Table 4.78 Column 1 lists the drinking water threats in Molesworth's WHPA.
 They are all prescribed drinking water threats listed in Subsection 1.1(1) of Ontario Regulation 287/07.
 No other type of local threat was identified.
 Table 4.78 also indicates the number of significant threat instances for each threat type.
-Appendix A provides details on circumstances pertaining to these threats.
+The table of drinking water threats within the Technical Rules provides details on circumstances pertaining to these threats.
 No other local circumstances were identified.